opensourcepledge/opensourcepledge.com/README.md

 Open Source Pledge is not involved in any flow of funds and so we do not directly onboard maintainers.
-For projects that do not have existing ways to recieve funds, the following is a partial list of platforms, in alphabetical order only, that enable funding of open source projects.
+For projects that do not have existing ways to recieve funds, the following is a partial list of platforms, in alphabetical order only, that enable funding of Open Source projects.

 - [Apache Software Foundation: Incubator](https://incubator.apache.org/)
 - [Buy Me a Coffee](https://www.buymeacoffee.com/)